opentensor/subtensor/docs/consensus.md

 #### Retention graphs
-Consensus guarantees are dependent on stake, utility, and validator behaviour, so we use 2D contour plots to comprehensively display guarantees across each possible set of conditions.
+Consensus guarantees are dependent on stake, utility, and subnet validator behaviour, so we use 2D contour plots to comprehensively display guarantees across each possible set of conditions.
 The x-axis is major self-weight and the y-axis is minor self-weight, and each contour line is a specific major stake.
 Major/honest self-weight $W_H$ is the true honest utility, while minor/cabal self-weight $W_C$ is an arbitrary value a self-serving coalition may self-report.